 This growth spurt has expanded co-working franchises worldwide.
 Sharing co-working spaces work for all businesses; startups, freelancers, small staff, and small or big companies can not only reduce stress but build relationships, eventual collaboration, or shared business initiatives.

-Remote work and the availability of flexible workspaces have contributed to the growth of businesses in the past two years, and they have improved workers’ outlook.
+Remote work and the availability of flexible workspaces have contributed to the growth of businesses in the past two years, and they have improved workers’ outlooks.
 Those who live far away from where they work can find a spot around to work, saving both time and money spent on transportation.

 New tech tools and innovations pop up by the day to improve the landscape, so workers can easily carry out their duties and communicate with employers, whether in the office or a co-working space.